I spent the afternoon testing out the Camp Chef Tahoe 3 Burner Stove for use as an outdoor canning stove.

 - Testing sturdiness: Those canners are heavy when full!.
 All of those are important!

-I did a video of my husband unpacking and setting up the stove.
-It is incredibly easy. all you have to do is place the legs and attach the regulator.
-Light it up! start cooking!
+I did a video of my husband unpacking and setting this up.
+It is incredibly easy.
+All you have to do is place the legs and attach the regulator.
+Light it up!
+Start cooking!
 Less than 7 minutes.
 (There are two videos on this page.
 I have a full review video below this one!)

-I ran both my pressure canner and waterbath canner with no reservations about the stove holding both canners at the same time.
-Heavy and full of water, I was confident the camp chef was able to steadily hold each.
+I ran both my pressure canner and water bath canner with no reservations about the stove holding both canners at the same time.
+With them being heavy and full of water, I was confident the Camp Chef was able to steadily hold each.

 Whenever you do home canning outdoors there are always minor breezes blowing.
 With any outdoor canning set up, you need to be in a sheltered area.
 This is so the canner and flame are protected from the wind.
 My carport worked great for this.

 Another Note: Camp Chef states that the stove is not for indoor use.
 I don’t know if my carport qualifies as indoors, it has a garage door-size opening and another opening about half that size.
 The area I’m in is sheltered but open.
 I’m comfortable using it here.
 You, of course, need to make your own decision as to where you use the stove.
 Open, but sheltered from the wind, is my suggestion.

 The Tahoe stove is built in a way that protects the flame under the pot.
 The area is protected by a boxed-in frame.
 This was more effective than some other stoves I’ve had.

 My Past Experiences with Outdoor Canning Stoves

 The day I did my testing, I had a slight breeze blowing, even in my carport.
 Not much, but enough that I wondered how I would do with the pressure canner.